HL7Norway/Nordics-on-FHIR/README.md

 Collaboration and common resources for the Nordic countries.

 ## Plan
-### 2019-09-04
+### 2019-09-10
-Make a proposal for common Nordic extension "middlename".
+Published the first Nordic extension for a Nordic "middlename".

 ## Chat
 https://chat.fhir.org/#narrow/stream/194447-nordics